MicrosoftDocs/BingAds-docs/Advertising/bingads-13/guides/authentication-oauth-mfa.md

 To confirm that an access token will be accepted upon enforcement of multi-factor authentication, you can check the response scope.
 If the scope includes **msads.manage** then it will be accepted, unless it has expired per usual authorization code grant flow e.g., after 60 minutes.

 Let’s say for example, that at this point a user has granted consent for your application via both **ads.manage** and **msads.manage** scopes.
 They may have granted consent via **ads.manage** last month and then granted consent via **msads.manage** this month.

 If you refresh the token with **ads.manage** the response will include the **ads.manage** scope.
-Upon enforcement of multi-factor authentication, "MyAccessToken-1" will not be accepted.
+Upon enforcement of multi-factor authentication, "MyAccessToken-1" would not be accepted.

 ```json
 {